|9-28.010||Foundational Principles of Corporate Prosecution|

 9-28.010 - Foundational Principles of Corporate Prosecution

 The prosecution of corporate crime is a high priority for the Department of Justice.
 By investigating allegations of wrongdoing and bringing charges where appropriate for criminal misconduct, the Department promotes critical public interests.
-These interests include, among other things: (1) protecting the integrity of our economic and capital markets by enforcing the rule of law; (2) protecting consumers, investors, and business entities against competitors who gain unfair advantage by violating the law; (3) preventing violations of environmental laws; and (4) discouraging business practices that would permit or promote unlawful conduct at the expense of the public interest.
+These interests include, among other things: (1) protecting the integrity of our economy and capital markets by enforcing the rule of law; (2) protecting consumers, investors, and business entities against bad actors that gain unfair advantage or cause economic harm by violating the law; (3) preventing violations of environmental and worker safety laws; and (4) discouraging business practices that would permit or promote unlawful conduct at the expense of the public interest.

 One of the most effective ways to combat corporate misconduct is by holding accountable all individuals who engage in wrongdoing.
 Such accountability deters future illegal activity, incentivizes changes in corporate behavior, ensures that the proper parties are held responsible for their actions, and promotes the public’s confidence in our justice system.

 Prosecutors should focus on wrongdoing by individuals from the very beginning of any investigation of corporate misconduct.
-By focusing on building cases against individual wrongdoers, we accomplish multiple goals.
-First, we increase our ability to identify the full extent of corporate misconduct.
+By focusing on building cases against individual wrongdoers, the Department accomplishes multiple goals.
+First, the Department increases its ability to identify the full extent of corporate misconduct.
 Because a corporation only acts through individuals, investigating the conduct of individuals is the most efficient and effective way to determine the facts and the extent of any corporate misconduct.
-Second, a focus on individuals increases the likelihood that those with knowledge of the corporate misconduct will be identified and provide information about the individuals involved, at any level of an organization.
-Third, we maximize the likelihood that the final resolution will include charges against culpable individuals and not just the corporation.
+Second, by focusing on individuals, the Department increases the likelihood that those with knowledge of the corporate misconduct will be identified and provide information about the individuals involved, at any level of an organization.
+Third, the Department maximizes the likelihood that the criminal investigation appropriately identifies and holds accountable culpable individuals and not just the corporation.

 9-28.100 - Duties of Federal Prosecutors and Duties of Corporate Leaders

-Corporate directors and officers owe a fiduciary duty to a corporation's shareholders (the corporation's true owners) and they owe duties of honest dealing to the investing public and consumers in connection with the corporation's regulatory filings and public statements.
+Corporate directors and officers owe a fiduciary duty to a corporation's shareholders (the corporation's true owners), and they owe duties of honest dealing to the investing public and consumers in connection with the corporation's regulatory filings and public statements.
 A prosecutor's duty to enforce the law requires the investigation and prosecution of criminal wrongdoing if it is discovered.
 In carrying out this mission with the diligence and resolve necessary to vindicate the important public interests discussed above, prosecutors should be mindful of the common cause we share with responsible corporate leaders who seek to promote trust and confidence.
 Prosecutors should also be mindful that confidence in the Department is affected both by the results we achieve and by the real and perceived ways in which we achieve them.
-Thus, the manner in which we do our job as prosecutors—including the professionalism and civility we demonstrate, our willingness to secure the facts in a manner that encourages corporate compliance and self-regulation, and also our appreciation that corporate prosecutions can harm blameless investors, employees, and others—affects public perception of our mission.
-Federal prosecutors must maintain public confidence in the way in which we exercise our charging discretion.
+Thus, the manner in which prosecutor's perform their jobs—including the professionalism and civility demonstrated, willingness to secure the facts in a manner that encourages corporate compliance and self-regulation, and appreciation that corporate prosecutions can cause harm to blameless investors, employees, and others—affects public perception of the Department's mission.
+Federal prosecutors must maintain public confidence in the way in which the Department of Justice exercises charging discretion.
 This endeavor requires the thoughtful analysis of all facts and circumstances presented in a given case.

 9-28.200 - General Considerations of Corporate Liability

-B. Comment: In all cases involving corporate wrongdoing, prosecutors should consider the factors discussed in these guidelines.
-In doing so, prosecutors should be aware of the public benefits that can flow from indicting a corporation in appropriate cases.
-For instance, corporations are likely to take immediate remedial steps when one is indicted for criminal misconduct that is pervasive throughout a particular industry, and thus an indictment can provide a unique opportunity for deterrence on a broad scale.
-In addition, a corporate indictment may result in specific deterrence by changing the culture of the indicted corporation and the behavior of its employees.
-Finally, certain crimes that carry with them a substantial risk of great public harm—e.g., environmental crimes or sweeping financial frauds—may be committed by a business entity, and there may therefore be a substantial federal interest in indicting a corporation under such circumstances.
+B. Comment: There is no DOJ policy establishing a presumption against or in favor of seeking an indictment against a corporation.
+Rather, in all cases involving corporate wrongdoing, prosecutors should consider each of the factors discussed in these guidelines. in determining whether to charge a corporation or enter into a corporate resolution, including the appropriate structure and form of a resolution, the monetary penalty, compliance terms, and other provisions.
+In doing so, prosecutors should be aware of the public benefits that can flow from charging a corporation in appropriate cases.
+For instance, corporations are likely to take immediate remedial steps when another corporation is charged with criminal misconduct that is pervasive throughout a particular industry, and thus an criminal charges can provide a unique opportunity for deterrence on a broad scale.
+In addition, a corporate prosecution may result in specific deterrence by changing the culture of the charged corporation and the behavior of its employees.
+Finally, certain crimes that carry with them a substantial risk of great public harm—e.g., environmental crimes or sweeping financial frauds—may be committed by a business entity, and there may therefore be a substantial federal interest in charging a corporation under such circumstances.

-In certain instances, it may be appropriate to resolve a corporate criminal case by means other than indictment.
+In certain instances, it may be appropriate to resolve a corporate criminal case by means other than an indictment or pre-indictment guilty plea.
 Non-prosecution and deferred prosecution agreements, for example, occupy an important middle ground between declining prosecution and obtaining the conviction of a corporation.
 These agreements are discussed further in JM 9-28.1100 (Collateral Consequences).
 Likewise, civil and regulatory alternatives may be appropriate in certain cases, as discussed in JM 9-28.1200 (Civil or Regulatory Alternatives).

 Prosecutors have substantial latitude in determining when, whom, how, and even whether to prosecute for violations of federal criminal law.
 In exercising that discretion, prosecutors should consider the following statements of principles that summarize the considerations they should weigh and the practices they should follow in discharging their prosecutorial responsibilities.
 Prosecutors should ensure that the general purposes of the criminal law—appropriate punishment for the defendant, deterrence of further criminal conduct by the defendant, deterrence of criminal conduct by others, protection of the public from dangerous and fraudulent conduct, rehabilitation, and restitution for victims—are adequately met, taking into account the special nature of the corporate "person."